narongdejsrn/pythaiwordcut/README.md

 * removeNonCharacter: remove character that are not Thai or English character
 * caseSensitive: if set to false, will remove stop word without regarding the case
 * ngram: Add word ngram from (1, 2)
+* negation: If set to true, then it will add NOT_ to every word after negation word and space